yatharth-97/get-youtube-subscribers-alma/README.md

 - **/subscribers** : will return whole array of objects from our database which gives us subscribers using get http method.
 - **/subscribers/names** : subscribers' names is returned in the response having only two values name and subscribedChannel (also uses get http method).
-- **/subscribers/:id** : On using get http method it will return the subscriber with the matching ID that is provided( _if the id does not match give modified error message along with the statusCode_)
+- **/subscribers/:id** : On using get http method it will return the subscriber with the matching ID that is provided( _if the id does not match, it gives a modified error message along with the statusCode_)

 ## Reflection 💠

 - This project was built during my third module of Backend Development at AlmaBetter.
-Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
+Project goals included using technologies learned up until this point and familiarizing myself with documentation for new express and mongoose.

 - I wanted to use Netlify functions for deployment but was facing many issues with serverless functions due to the particular folder setup and root path.
 So I went with Vercel platform as it didn't required many configuration and was easy to setup environment variables.